2. Set up Linodes

 -

-Set Region to the same region you used for your three Linodes.
+Select the same region you used for your three Linodes.

 -

-Set the Configuration options:
+Set the following configuration options:

 -